OpenGeoMetadata/edu.nyu/README.md

 #### Suggested enhancements our existing metadata

-There are manny potential ways members of the GeoBlacklight community can enhance our metadata.
+There are many potential ways members of the GeoBlacklight community can enhance our metadata.
 Some examples include (but are not limited to):
 * Fixing typos
 * Normalizing string values for subjects and placenames
 * Adding placename strings to records